Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Introduction

-The importance of fast flavor transformation in mergers has been previously pointed out using parameterized outcomes of the FFO, e.g. \cite{PhysRevD.84.053013,Wu:2017drk,Li:2021vqj,Just:2022flt}.
-In this work, we present the first simulations of neutrino fast flavor evolution using neutrino distributions taken directly from a general-relativistic simulation of an NSM with realistic neutron stars, a tabulated equation of state, and reasonable approximations to neutrino transport.
-In addition, we outline the development of our moment-based method and compare results with our particle in cell calculations.
-In doing so we demonstrate the first successful attempt to capture fast flavor transformation using moment methods.
+In this work, we present the first simulations of quantum moment based neutrino FFO using neutrino distributions taken directly from a general-relativistic simulation of an NSM.
+We find that for these conditions, a moment based approach is capable of qualitatively capturing the local phenomenon and to determine its accuracy, we compare results with particle-in-cell calculations.